 - Le Tote: They charge $59 per month and feature designer brand clothing that you essentially “rent” and return.
 If you decide to keep something, your monthly fee is deducted against the price tag.
 Learn more and save 30% off the first 3 months here.

-- Golden Tote: Golden Tote is similar to the above, but features 3 outfit options.
+- Golden Tote: Golden Tote subscription service is similar to the above, but features 3 outfit options.
 You can choose from a $59/month 2-item tote, a $149/month 5-item tote, or a 3-item clothing and accessories “Surprise Tote” for $89/month.
 Typically will feature a shirt and pants (for example), but not always a single outfit.

 - Wantable Style: Wantable is similar to Stitch Fix at $20 for the personal styling service fee.
 Each month customers have 5 days to either keep or return the 5+ clothing items in each delivery.
 Wantable also includes a healthy dose of accessories!
 Get started with Wantable here.

 - Gwynnie Bee: This subscription service is a bit different.
 It doesn’t feature a personal stylist, but instead let’s you try and return clothes.
 Kind of like a Poor Gal’s Stitch Fix.
 See how Gwynnie Bee works here with a FREE 1st month.

 Still Need Some Help?
 Check out our guide to finding the best fashion subscription box (including monthly clothing subscription).